browserslist/browserslist/README.md

 Useful for tools like [Autoprefixer].

 You can select browsers by passing a string.
 This library will use Can I Use data to return the appropriate list of all matching versions.

-For example, the last version of each major browser and version, with a usage of over 5% in global usage statistics:
+For example, the last version of each major browser and versions, with a usage of over 5% in global usage statistics:

 ```js
 browserslist('> 5%, last 1 version');